BYU-PRISM/GEKKO/docs/tuning_params.rst

 Explanation: The measurement of a variable or parameter.
 The value of `MEAS` is initialized to the initial model value.
 The `MEAS` value is used in the application if :ref:`fstatus` is greater than zero, but not when `FSTATUS=0`.

+`MEAS` must be a scalar and only one measurement is loaded in each `solve()` command.
+If multiple measurements are needed, they can be loaded through the :ref:`value` attribute in their respective locations.

 .. _meas_gap:

 MEAS_GAP